AVO Lawyer Central Coast

 Have you been served an AVO based on false or misleading information?
 Our criminal defence lawyers can help fight against unwarranted AVO claims.
 We’ll need to prove that the applicant does not have genuine fears for their safety and that there are no reasonable grounds of the fears to exist.

 We’ll defend your case to have your AVO withdrawn.
 Alternatively you may be required to undertake written negotiations to promise the court that neither party will engage in the accused behaviour.
-If you’ve been given an AVO, get the defence you need at Spencer Lawyers.
+If you’ve been given an AVO, get the defence you need with Spencer Lawyers, your local legal experts on the Central Coast.

 What happens when an AVO is breached?